Many places in the U.S. start to get pretty cold this time of year.

-I started doing this last year in our home and we noticed an immediate difference in temperature and a long-term difference in our heating bill.
+I started doing this a couple of years ago in our home and we noticed an immediate difference in temperature and a long-term difference in our heating bill.
 Give it a go!

 If you want to stay warm in the winter without having to turn your heat up, try getting a little cozier at home.
 Wear pajama pants (flannel or otherwise) and socks around the house.
 If your top half gets cold, put on a hoodie instead of raising the thermostat.

-In my home, our living room can get kind of cold regardless because we have a wall without windows that gets cold where our couch is.
+In my home, our living room can get kind of cold regardless because we have a wall without windows that gets cold by our couch.
 We always keep a warm blanket handy to snuggle up with when it gets a little too chilly.

-This can be a great alternate for bundling up at home if you’re uncomfortable in pants and a hoodie.
+This can be a great alternative for bundling up at home if you’re uncomfortable in pants and a hoodie.